csunghye/acoustic_pipeline/README.md

 - Penn Phonetics forced aligner (https://web.sas.upenn.edu/phonetics-lab/facilities/)
 - Speech Activity Detector

 All of these programs will be installed in audiopipe1-deployed machines.
-If users are not using audiopipe1-deployed machines, please install all of the programs separately and replace the locations in the run_program.py script with new locations (see [Notes](#notes) below).
+If users are not using audiopipe1-deployed machines, please install all of the programs separately and replace the locations in the pipeline with new locations (see [Notes](#notes) below).

 ## Arguments and options